xros/dotfiles/README.md

     *Notice*: ```<leader>``` in file ```.vimrc``` represents <kbd>\\</kbd>

     To use **jedi** autocompletion in vim, you need to install vim-python-jedi package.
-For example, on Linux debian and Ubuntu `sudo apt install vim-python-jedi`
+For example, on Linux debian and Ubuntu `sudo apt install vim-python-jedi`.
+FYI, if you use python in **miniconda** environment, please read this <https://github.com/davidhalter/jedi-vim/issues/907>

 #### C/C++ IDE
 * Type **:Ide** in the Vim prompt console.